mikenakis/Bathyscaphe/README.md

 Bathyscaphe consists of 4 modules:

 1. **bathyscaphe-claims** contains annotations that you can add to your classes to aid immutability assessment.
-For example, when a field is not declared as final, but you want to promise that it will behave as if it was final, you can annotate the field with `@Invariable.` Most client code is expected to make use of only this module of bathyscaphe.
+For example, if you have a lazily initialized field, and you want to promise that it will behave as if it was `final` even though you cannot declare it as `final`, you can annotate that field as `@Invariable.` Thus, if your class meets all other requirements for immutability, it will be assessed as immutable despite containing a non-final field.
+Most client code is expected to make use of only this module of bathyscaphe.
 The jar file is microscopic, since it contains no code, only a few definitions.
 1. **bathyscaphe** is the core immutability assessment library.
 A software system is likely to invoke this library only from a few places, where immutability needs to be ascertained.
-For example, a custom `HashMap` class might invoke bathyscaphe to ascertain that keys added to it are immutable.
+For example, a custom `HashMap` class might contain one call to bathyscaphe, to ascertain that keys added to it are immutable.
 The jar file is very small, of the order of 100 kilobytes.
-1. **bathyscaphe-print** provides a method that generates detailed human-readable text explaining precisely why a particular assessment was issued.
-Useful when an object which was intended to be immutable turns out to be mutable, and we would like to know exactly why this happened.
+1. **bathyscaphe-print** provides a single method that generates a detailed human-readable diagnostic text explaining precisely why a particular assessment was issued.
+It is useful when an object which was intended to be immutable turns out to be mutable, and we would like to know exactly why this happened.
 1. **bathyscaphe-test** is, of course, the tests, which are extensive and achieve close to 100% coverage.

 ## How it works